In this article, search engine optimization expert Matt Diggity shares nine crucial tips with us on how to design an SEO-friendly landing page.

 Why is an SEO-Friendly Landing Page Important?

-Businesses try to make their landing pages SEO-friendly to get them to rank higher in search results for relevant keywords.
+Businesses try to make their landing pages SEO-friendly to rank higher in search results for relevant keywords.
 A higher ranking leads to more organic traffic, which means more potential customers.

 Here are two other reasons you should focus on building SEO-friendly landing pages:

 If you want site visitors to take action and return, you need to give them a satisfactory user experience.
-Their experience begins with a Google search, continues when the user finds your landing page and clicks through to it, and ends when they either close the page or click the CTA button.
+Their experience begins with a Google search.
+Then, users find your landing page and click through to it.
+Finally, it ends with visitors either closing the page or clicking the CTA button to move forward.

 Optimizing your landing page makes it easier for your potential customers to find the products or services they need.
-A great user experience will help improve conversions and could even result in recommendations or referrals.
+In addition, a great user experience will help improve conversions and could even result in recommendations or referrals.

-Page quality is one metric that is often overlooked when we discuss SEO.
-While many ranking criteria are calculated automatically, page quality depends on the human experience.
-Google hires people to evaluate how well pages perform.
-These "quality raters" perform searches based on real Google searches and then evaluate the quality of the search results, according to Search Engine Land.
+Page quality is one metric that most people overlook when they discuss search engine optimization.
+While search engines automatically calculate many ranking criteria, page quality depends on the human experience.
+So Google hires people to evaluate how well pages perform.
+These "quality raters" perform searches based on real-life Google searches and then evaluate the quality of the search results, according to Search Engine Land.